john-azzaro/CommandLine_Git_GitHub_Checklist/README.md

     git status
     ```
 2. **modify you branch now that you are in**

 3. **Now that modifications are made, add the modified file in branch**
     ```
     git add index.html
     git status
     ```

-4. **Commit the file to your branch and check to see if the chnages were committed**
+4. **Commit the file to your branch and check to see if the changes were committed**
     ```
     git add index.html
     git status